asantech/CSS/div.md

    Note: If the child element also doesn't have any height, the parent div will still be invisible.<br>
    Note: In mode a, the height of the div cannot be changed by other elements.
 Here you can only change it by directly giving it CSS height.
-         In mode b, the height of the div element will change according the child element's height.
+         In mode b, the height of the div element will change according the child element's height. <br>
    Note: At least one inner element should have a height so that the parent element be visible.